Managing the life-cycle of memberships, and the workflow involved, is one of the core functions of Cameo. This article looks at how these work.

 • in a bulk import, from new members → import members (which may also directly add current members)

-• conversion of a contact to a member, in member tasks → membership status, cards and qrcodes
+• explicit conversion of a contact to a member, in member tasks → membership status, cards and qrcodes

 In each case, you enrol new members, in new members → enrol new members.